"Light works as if it’s a drug, except it’s not a drug at all."

 Visible flicker <100 Hz: Biological effects of light flicker in the scientific literature

 Visible flicker <100 Hz is slower than is usually found in modern lighting sources, unless they are malfunctioning.
 However, most of the research on the health effects of flicker studies this slower flicker.
 It is unclear to what extent observations of the biological effects of flicker <100 Hz might also be relevant to the ≥100 Hz flicker found in modern artificial lighting.
 However, there are multiple potential sources of <100 Hz visible flicker from LED screens (see Background: LED Screens) so the research below could be directly relevant to understanding some of the health effects of LED screens.
+Additionally, many LED string (holiday) lights have started to be designed to have 60 Hz flicker, making the research below definitely relevant to those products (see the NPR ShortWave podcast linked below the Public Health Risks

 Photosensitive epilepsy: Visible 3-70 Hz flicker causes seizures